hg1337/homeassistant-dwd/questions_and_answers.md

 ## Why is the station that I would like to use not in the selection list when setting up the integration?

-For quality reasons, the selection list only contains stations that provide both measurement and forecast data, which are the same stations as listed at [stations.md](./stations.md).
-However, if you like, you can also use stations that have only measurement data or only forecast data.
-To do that, just select "Custom..." from the list and enter the ID of the station manually.

-If you find a station that provides both measurement and forecast data and is still not listed, please open an [issue](https://github.com/hg1337/homeassistant-dwd/issues), mentioning the station ID and name.
+In the selection list the same stations as listed at [stations.md](./stations.md) are listed, ordered by distance from your home location configured in Home Assistant.
+If your station is missing, first try adding it manually by selecting "Custom..." from the list and entering the ID of the station.
+If this works, probably the station list is outdated and will be updated with the next release.
+If it doesn't work and you believe it should, please open an [issue](https://github.com/hg1337/homeassistant-dwd/issues), mentioning the station ID and name.

 ## Can you add sensors?